aryan68125/Brain-Trainer/README.md

 # Brain-Trainer
 In this game, you need to perform calculations and select the accurate answer out of four options in 15 seconds.

+If you want the apk of this prokect then you can download it from the releases section

 Here are some sample images of the game:-
 ![](app/src/main/res/drawable/one.png)